superRaytin/paginationjs/README.md

 })
 ```

-To make it easier to maintain, you'd better use specialized templating engine to rendering data.
+To make it easier to maintain, you'd better use specialized templating engine to do that.
 Such as [Handlebars](http://handlebarsjs.com/) and [Undercore.template](http://underscorejs.org/#template).

-Fresh examples:

-## Handlebars
+### Handlebars

-HTML:

 ```html
 <script type="text/template" id="template-demo">